Frequency Electronics, Inc. was founded in 1962 and

 York, and trades on the NASDAQ Stock Exchange under the symbol

 FEIM.
-It has six wholly-owned subsidiaries: FEI Communications
+It has five wholly-owned subsidiaries: FEI Communications

 Inc. and FEI Government Systems Inc., located in Mitchel Field,